LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

 .. c:function:: int ARKStepGetNumRelaxBoundFails(void* arkode_mem, long int* fails)

-   Get the number of times the relaxation parameter as deemed unacceptable.
+   Get the number of times the relaxation parameter was deemed unacceptable.

    :param arkode_mem: the ARKStep memory structure
    :param fails: the number of failures due to an unacceptable relaxation